Skip to main content

 “PrEP” stands for Pre-Exposure Prophylaxis.
 The word “prophylaxis” means to prevent or control the spread of an infection or disease.
 Pre-exposure prophylaxis is the use of antiretroviral (ARV) medication by HIV-negative individuals at high risk of HIV infection to reduce their risk.

-How do I pay for PrEP?
+How do I pay for PrEP or PEP?

 As of December 2019, all major health insurance companies and state-provided insurance in CT will cover PrEP medication at no cost.
 However, depending on your plan, you may be responsible for co-pays, co-insurance, and/or deductibles.
 A number of resources are available to help with these costs and can reduce or even eliminate what you pay out of pocket.